instructlab/dev-docs/docs/backend-service.md

 used.
 One example is [Microshift](https://github.com/openshift/microshift/), but there are others.

+A development environment capable of running within [kind](https://kind.sigs.k8s.io/) would also be incredibly convenient, though not as a production target environment.

 ### Programming Languages

 Python is the primary language used in the current backend.
 It is also the